Tell Qasile: Excavation history

 The site was referred to as el-Khurby, meaning "the ruins".
 In the early 19th century, British traveller and adventurer Lady Hester Stanhope acquired a document describing a hoard of gold coins buried in Ashkelon; she led an expedition in 1815 to dig in search of the treasure.
 After digging at Ashkelon Stanhope instructed Charles Meryon, who accompanied her on her travels as her personal doctor, to explore el-Khurby as it was also mentioned in the document.
 No digging took place as Meyron judged it impractical, but noted "there were many proofs that this district was once highly populous".

-Two important ostraca were discovered at the site in 1945–46, by Jacob Kaplan and Robert Hoff.
+Two important ostraca were discovered at the site in 1945–46 by Jacob Kaplan and Robert Hoff.

 Benjamin Mazar led excavations at Tell Qasile between 1948 and 1950.
 Though it was not the first archaeological excavation in the newly founded state, Mazar received the first permit to excavate.

 In the 1950s the Haaretz Museum (later renamed the Eretz Israel Museum) was established adjacent to the tell, with the mound in the middle of the museum area.
 In 1955 a Byzantine grave was found by chance which led to another excavation at the tell.
 In 1957 another excavation was conducted by Jacob Kaplan who uncovered two Hasmonean rock cut tombs.
-Further excavation were held in 1959.
+Further excavations were held in 1959.

 Amihai Mazar, Benjamin Mazar's nephew, directed later excavations at the site in 1971 to 1974 and again from 1982 to 1990.
 The excavations revealed a Philistine temple and the gradual development of the Philistine city over 150 years, from its founding (Level XII) to the peak of its growth (Level X) at the end of the 11th century BC.

 During building works initiated by Rehavam Ze'evi at the Eretz Israel Museum in the 1980s a Byzantine mosaic was destroyed; Ze'evi was questioned by police over the destruction.